victortostes-hotmart/dijkstra-sdn/README.md

 ## Running

-Crate your [Mininet] topology file on [`/network`](https://github.com/victortostes-hotmart/dijkstra-sdn/tree/main/network) folder;
+Create your [Mininet](http://mininet.org) topology file on [`/network`](https://github.com/victortostes-hotmart/dijkstra-sdn/tree/main/network) folder;

-Once you've started the controller service its interface will be exposed on address `172.16.238.12:6633`, make sure your network points to the correct address.
+Controller service interface will be exposed on address `172.16.238.12:6633`, make sure your network points to the correct address.

 Enter on [Mininet](http://mininet.org) container with: